 Poutama Hetaraka says he is not only looking forward to experiencing a completely different environment but also to seeing mātauranga Māori become more and more embedded in conversations about environmental management of the Earth and Antarctica in particular”.

-Cilla explores the relationship between conservation biology and mātauranga from her lived experience in extended whānau communities of Waikato, Ngāpuhi nui tonu and Tūhoe while also drawing on her roots as a New Zealand woman with Scottish clan origins and as a mother of three children.
+Cilla is a conservation biologist who explores the relationship between conservation biology and mātauranga from her lived experience in extended whānau communities of Waikato, Ngāpuhi nui tonu and Tūhoe while also drawing on her roots as a New Zealand woman with Scottish clan origins.
 Her research focusses on human-nature relationships, including past, present and future Indigenous environmental management, introduced species that challenge native ecosystems, and insect ecology and behaviour.
 From Manaaki Whenua Landcare Research, Cilla provides leadership of the project and brings a strategic approach to building and collectivising the research team across world views and cultures and research disciplines.

 Krushil grew up in South Auckland and developed a keen interest in philosophy later in her teens.
 Through her PhD and various postdoc positions around the world, she is now an Associate Professor at Massey University Department of Philosophy, specialising in moral and political philosophies of well-being, development, and justice with a particular focus on indigenous philosophies.
 Amongst all of her research she works closely with Māori communities, particularly her own hapū and iwi, to support the revitalisation and sustaining of mātauranga Māori.
 Krushil brings a uniquely philosophical way of thinking to the kaupapa that challenges the preconceived notions of humanity’s connection to and relationship with Antarctica.